Carol-Long/carol-long.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
 I am a final-year Ph.D. candidate at Harvard University, advised by [Flavio du Pin Calmon](http://people.seas.harvard.edu/~flavio/).
 I develop robust and reliable solutions that enable trustworthy adoption of AI across critical domains.
-I am currently on the job market for positions starting in September 2026, with a preference for opportunities in Europe.
+I am currently on the job market for positions starting in September 2026.

 My research focuses on **reliable, responsible and trustworthy Machine Learning**, and my work spans GenAI Agents, supply chain management, LLM watermarking, algorithmic fairness, multiplicity, and more.
 I use tools and frameworks from Optimization, Information Theory, Probability, and Statistics.
 I am open for collaborations and can be reached via email!